seequent/properties/README.rst

   .. note::

-      properties provides `link`s which inter-operate with traitlets and follow the same API as traitlets links
+      properties provides a :code:`link` object which inter-operates with traitlets and follows the same API as traitlets links

 * `param <https://github.com/ioam/param>`_ - This library also provides
   type-checking, validation, and notification.
 It has a few unique features